glebpom/meticulous/README.md

 melticulous = "0.1.0"
 ```

-This crate provides extensions to `Result` type with additional unwrapping methods, which have more meaning compared to
+This crate provides extensions to `Result` and `Option` types with additional unwrapping methods, which have more meaning compared to
 standard `expect` and `unwrap`.

 Different "unwrapping" cases may have different meaning.
 Some of them need to be fixed later, others don't.
 You may also